1. Support

-Abnormal loud squeaky noise
+The Filament Maker produces abnormal loud squeaky noise

-Under certain circumstances, the Filament Maker might start emitting loud squeaky noises.
+Under certain circumstances, the Filament Maker might start emitting loud squeaky, often metallic, noises.
 The noise typically becomes cyclic, as the screw spins.

-1 - What does it mean ?
+What does it mean?

 When the Filament Maker emits a cyclic, loud, squeaky noise, it indicates that the screw is touching the barrel.
 Beside being quite annoying for the user, this phenomenon often indicates that the Filament Maker is operating sub-optimally, and that the extrusion results are being disturbed.
 This issue must be fixed before you can achieve good, reliable extrusion results again.

-2 - Cause
+Cause

-The screw can be disaligned when a particle is too large to travel through the barrel.
+The screw can be misaligned when a particle is too large to travel through the barrel.
 The minor diameter of the screw increasing along the barrel, in order to apply a compression ratio and build pressure.
 For that reason, it is possible for particles to enter the barrel, but not necessarily come out.
 Sometimes, when a particle gets stuck and the pressure is sufficient, said particle can essentially push the screw away from the barrel, resulting in a contact on the other side of the screw.

 particle getting stuck